Sam’s Club Shopping Tips

 Purchasing in bulk can make you more prone to consume in bulk.
 Research has shown that people consume in greater amounts when the product is available in ample supply.
 For example, if you have a big bottle of shampoo you’re likely to use more of it than if you were using a sample-sized container.
 When you get products home, break them down into smaller containers if at all possible so you’re not tempted to be wasteful.

-What mommysavers Are Saying
+What Mommysavers Are Saying

 Join our discussion forum to see what members are saying about Sam’s Club.
 Topics include: